 Knowing what pickups are in your guitar can be a helpful piece of information.
 It can help you to figure out what style of music it’s best suited for and give you an idea of its sound capabilities.

-It can also help when it comes to finding replacement pickups when yours wear out, or making other modifications.
+It can also help when it comes to finding replacement pickups when yours wear out.
+Or when making other modifications.

 If all else fails, you can always reach out to the company directly and ask them.
 They should be able to give you the information that you need.